pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/7-emotions.md

 One way is to recognise and validate or invalidate the premises underlying the emotion.
 Another way is to keep in mind a set of emotions that necessarily arise due to invalid preimises; we shall discuss this set of emotions in the coming subsections.
 Finally, conflicts in our emotions indicate conflicts in our premises, indicating logical and/or factual inconsistency on some level.

+---

+**NOTE: Emotion is not the primary target**:

+It is not primarily emotions we must deal with or overcome, but rather their causes, i.e. the internalised premises that guide our intellectual and psyhological mechanisms.
+Emotions are important effects of these, but they are ultimately effects and not the driving causes of one's well-being.

+**NOTE: Reiterating a key point**:

-**REITERATING A KEY POINT**: _Invalid emotions are not to be overcome by sheer force of will but through one's clarity of focus and one's use of reason._
+Invalid emotions are not to be overcome by sheer force of will but through one's clarity of focus and one's use of reason.

 ## Despair and shame: A false view of one's basic efficacy
 This is discussed further here: [_Sources of Inefficacy_](https://pranigopu.github.io/philosophy/philosophy-in-practice/3-sources-of-inefficacy.html).
 To summarise for reference, the emotions of despair and shame arise due to an invalid view of one's basic efficacy in dealing with reality.